 How Does REAL ID Affect Me?

-US Citizen or US Resident: Effective January 22, 2018, travelers who do not have a license from a compliant state or a state that has been granted an extension will be asked to provide acceptable alternate identification.
+- US Citizen or US Resident: The enforcement date is May 3, 2023., travelers who do not have a license from a compliant state or a state that has been granted an extension will be asked to provide acceptable alternate identification.
 You can check the status of each state here.

-Starting October 1, 2021,all travelers who are 18 and older will need a REAL ID-compliant license or another acceptable form of ID, such as a US passport, when flying from a US airport.
+Starting May 3, 2023, all travelers who are 18 and older will need a REAL ID-compliant license or another acceptable form of ID, such as a US passport, when flying from a US airport.

 Post-October 1, 2021, you will no longer be able to use a driving license or ID that is not REAL ID-compliant as identification for domestic flights within the United States of America.